What Is an Index Fund and Should I Buy One?

-Index funds are not limited to stocks, though.
+Index funds are not limited to stocks.
 Some index funds, like Fidelity’s U.S. Bond Index Fund (FXNAX), track the bond market.
-Like Vanguard’s Real Estate Index Fund (VGSIX), others are based on real estate securities.
+Others, like Vanguard’s Real Estate Index Fund (VGSIX), are based on real estate.

 Good To Know

 What an Index Fund Does Not Do

-It’s helpful to understand what an index fund does not do:
+It’s helpful to understand what an index fund does not do, so you know what to expect.
+Index funds do not:

 - Beat the market

-There are various types of index funds, ranging from broad market funds that map to the entire stock market to specific sector funds that may map to a small segment of a particular industry.
+There are many types of index funds, ranging from broad market funds that track the entire stock market to specific sector funds that mirror just a tiny segment of a particular industry.

-These funds are some of the largest index funds available:
+The following are some of the top index funds: